 Anne Wild - Wheelchair Basketball

-As UEL’s most experienced Paralympian, Ann has been able to represent Great Britain at a total of 5 Paralympic Games spanning between 1988 and 2008.
-She was also able to become Captain of the team from 2003 and was able to help the team win medals at the European and World Championships.
+As UEL's most experienced Paralympian, Ann has been able to represent Great Britain at a total of five Paralympic Games between 1988 and 2008.
+She was also captain of the team from 2003 and was able to help the team win medals at the European and World Championships.
 In 2010 Ann was also awarded an OBE for her services to Wheelchair Basketball.